The Education Library Fall Term hours are:

 In addition to this guide that focuses on services and resources for Education researchers you will find subject research guides for all disciplines taught at Queen's on the Research by Subject page.
 These guides will be invaluable to those working on interdisciplinary topics.

 Queen's University subscribes to EndNote.
 The Library's Citation Management Guide explains how to get started with EndNote and other citation management systems.
 Ask your Education Librarian if you encounter obstacles and we will search for a solution with you.

 RESEARCH DATA MANAGEMENT

-If a book that you need is housed in another campus library, use the REQUEST link on the item's QCAT record to request that the item be delivered to your library of choice.
-The delivery time is usually 2 days.
-An email will be sent to you on the next business day to let you know it is available for pick-up, or you can track its status in real time in QCAT.
+If the item you want is listed in Omni, sign in to Omni and use the Request for Pickup link on the item's record to request that an item be delivered to your Omni library of choice.
+Delivery time is usually 2 -3 days, depending on the lending library.
+If the item is not available at another Omni library we will move your request to Interlibrary Loans or recall the item from the current Queen's user.
+Recalls modify the due date of the item to 1 week from the date of the recall (everyone is, however, guaranteed items for 2 weeks).
+An email will be sent to you to let you know once the item is available for pick-up, or you can track its status in real time in Omni.

 If the item you want is not listed in Omni, use the RACER Interlibrary Loans service to request what you need.
 We work with libraries worldwide to supply the items you request at no charge.

 Read more about your borrowing privileges here.